• Skip to primary navigation

 In addition to this family-favorite recipe for Classic Potato Rolls, I think you might love these recipes:

 • Old Fashioned Chocolate Poundcake is another family recipe!
 We gobble up this cake so fast.
 Each bite is moist and chocolatey.
-The cakes seems to taste better after a day or so.
+The cakes seem to taste better after a day or so.
 No dry, old leftovers here.

 • Perfect Pie Crust is a great recipe for anyone who doesn't love making pie crusts.
 Make this easy recipe once and you'll have plenty of crusts for many pies.
-(These are very freezer friendly.)
+(These are very freezer-friendly.)

 • Crockpot Banana Bread, this one takes baking out of the oven and straight into the Crockpot!
-It's an easy and delicious way to use up ripe bananas and treat everyone to fresh baked banana bread.
+It's an easy and delicious way to use up ripe bananas and treat everyone to freshly baked banana bread.

 • Butternut Squash Mac and Cheese, a creamy and satisfying combination of squash, cheese and pasta.
 The butternut cheese sauce is silky and creamy and includes seasonings that are light and just a bit nutty.